gavesh-uhh/roadscore-iot/README.md

 # RoadScore

 ```
-Warning: The Firebase API key and credentials in this codebase are publicly visible.
+Warning: Firebase API key and credentials in this codebase were publicly visible.
 ```

 ## Introduction